skinny85/eol-blog/src/articles/2019/real-life-tdd-fixing-a-reported-bug.md

 * I used two CodePipeline Action classes that are only available for tests, `FakeSourceAction` and `FakeBuildAction`.
-  Of course, Bogdan couldn't have used them in his Pipeline, but the bug report seemed to me to strongly indicate the problem lay somewhere in the Artifacts logic rather than any of the Action classes, so I thought using "fake" Actions wouldn't make a difference for reproducing this issue (spoiler alert: I was right, it didn't).
+  Of course, Bogdan couldn't have used them in his Pipeline, but the bug description made me strongly suspect the problem lay somewhere in the Artifacts logic rather than in any of the Action classes, so I thought using "fake" Actions wouldn't make a difference for reproducing this issue (spoiler alert: I was right, it didn't).